iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ROBO_Head_iM.md

 ### Post
 **ROBO_Head**<br>
-[News][Gang][Social][Ando]<br>
+\[News\]\[Gang\]\[Social\]\[Ando\]<br>
 > Since the middle of last year, the law enforcement department (LED) of the Administration Bureau has launched a series of operations titled "Node 08 gang purge".
 These operations focus on rounding up illegal gang members and eliminating locations where gang activities are rampant.
 As of this month, 78 listed locations across all 4 quadrants of Node 08 have been targeted for compulsory criminal search.
 55 members from major gangs such as the Ando Gang and the Baro Brotherhood have been found liable for the violation of the Organized Crime Act, Electronic Narcotics Prohibition Act, Criminal Intimidation and Extortion Prevention Act, and more.
 Also found in the criminal searches are 129 suspects who are involved in other criminal cases, hundreds of doses of electronic narcotics, 11 standard\-issue law enforcement rifles, and 50 pulse rifle magazines. <br>
 > <br>
 > During these operations, over 90 percent of the Ando Gang's leadership core has been arrested.
 Their funds have been blocked as well.
 The entire organization has been fatally crippled due to the lack of any leadership.
 Originated from Node03, this notoriously violent gang that once ruled over the Node 08 underworld as its largest gang is now nothing more than a mere name. <br>
 > <br>
 > According to the head of Quadrant II's LED, working in tandem with the Administration Bureau's "Node 08 gang purge" operations is just a small part of a bigger picture.
 The regulations for Cross\-Node traveling is set to loosen in the near future, so more people are expected to visit the Nodes.
 In addition to rounding up the gangs in each region, other illegal activities, such as smuggling, that harm the civilians' safety will also be investigated and punished according to the law when found.
-The goal is to improve security and create a positive image for the city. <br>
+The goal is to improve security and create a positive image for the city.

-[Article excerpted from Node News Network]
+\[Article excerpted from Node News Network\]

 ![r3001.png](./attachments/r3001.png)
 ### Replies